 Name Description Example Default restrictions Select channels that satisfy all restrictions.
-Each restric- "Source:bone_marrow;Platf orm:NextSeq" tion takes the format of name:value,,value.
+Each restric- "Source:bone_marrow;Plat orm:NextSeq" tion takes the format of name:value,,value.
 Multiple restrictions are separated by ';' attributes Specify a comma-separated list of outputted attributes.
-"Source,Platform,Donor" These attributes should be column names in the count_matrix.csv file minimum_nu n Obely of egenber codes with at least this number of ex- 100 100 pressed genes is_dropseq If inputs are dropseq data true false aggregate_matrices output cluster cluster inputs
+"Source,Platform,Donor" These attributes should be column names in the count_matrix.csv file default_refer endeesample count matrix is in either DGE, mtx, csv, tsv "GRCh38" or loom format and there is no Reference column in the csv_file, use default_reference as the reference. select_only_s singhets have demultiplexed data, turning on this option true false will make cumulus only include barcodes that are pre- dicted as singlets. minimum_nu n On aly of the general accords with at least this number of ex- 100 100 pressed genes aggregate_matrices output cluster cluster inputs